rachelspencer/book-notes-app/README.md

 ## Usage Guidelines

 In the root of the directory you will need to run `npm i` in the terminal to install the projects dependencies.
 In the root you can also run `npm start` to run the server locally.
-Navigate to the server directory, the run `nodemon index.js` to start the backend.
+Navigate to the server directory, then run `nodemon index.js` to start the backend.
 You can then open the project locally.

 ### Database